-Welcome to DIYDriftwood.com where we pay homage to the beauty of driftwood – its simplicity yet inexplicable beauty in the washed out grays, whites and beige tones, the mix of smooth and textured surfaces.
-A testament to natural forces that starts out as a simple unassuming piece of wood and, through the many years of nature’s unrelenting assaults and batterings, still manages to triumph in the end as one of nature’s most unique and stunning works of art.
+Welcome to DIYDriftwood.com where we pay homage to the beauty of driftwood – its simplicity yet inexplicable beauty.
+What starts out as a simple unassuming piece of washed up wood and, through the many years of nature’s unrelenting assaults and batterings still manages to emerge as one of its most unique and stunning works of art.
 We love driftwood and creating beautiful driftwood projects.

-Through the years, I’ve learned different faux painting and simple homemade weathering techniques that I’ve used to successfully achieve a driftwood finish on furniture, and will share them with you here for those who like to get their hands dirty.
-(See Video).
-But I’ve also discovered a proven formula that, when mixed with water, can be easily applied to any unfinished and untreated wood furniture to achieve a spectacular weathered driftwood finish usually within minutes.
-I couldn’t be happier with the results.
+Over the years of testing and trying different techniques with paint, vinegar, baking soda, coffee, etc., we’ve been able to successfully achieve different driftwood finishes.
+We also pleasantly discovered a formula that can be applied to most unfinished and untreated wood surfaces to easily achieve a spectacular gray toned weathered driftwood finish that usually happens within minutes.
+We couldn’t be happier with the results.
 For those who would like a simpler, safer and easier way to achieve an elegant, yet rustic and beautiful Driftwood Weathering Wood Finish – it’s now available.
 See how easy it is for yourself.